grannycart/bbq-bicycle/notes-and-drafts/notes-and-todos.md

 		* Keeps your top speed low:
 			* This will almost certainly do more for your safety than a helmet ever will.
 			* Cheeses off all the aholes on electric bikes
+* [ ] Write "How to love riding your bike"
+    * See: steps-to-riding-your-bike-and-loving-it.wiki
+    * This could be the first section of bbq bike? (skippable if you already are a cyclist)

+## Other stuff to consider
+* [ ] refer to draft of "bicycling in NYC is safe" that was going to NY times
 * [ ] Draw your "pedestrian safety" poster
 	Every year X pedestrians are killed in NYC, and X nationwide.
 The leading cause of traffic deaths in NYC is pedestrians.
 	When you are out walking, make sure you stay safe!